When should I call my doctor or midwife, or come to the hospital?

 • If there is a significant change in how you are feeling since your last prenatal appointment and you have concerns that cannot wait until your next appointment.

-*The Assessment Room is located in the General site’s (4001 Leslie Street) Labour and Delivery Department, 2nd floor, South East wing.
+*The Assessment Room (Triage Room) is located in the General site’s (4001 Leslie Street) Labour and Delivery Department, 2nd floor, South East wing.

 Other non-urgent reasons to visit the Assessment Room or call your health care provider include:

-• You are having contractions that are strong, regularly spaced apart, and you are having trouble distracting yourself during them
+• You are having contractions that are strong, regularly spaced apart, and you are having trouble distracting yourself during them.
+5-1-1 (Strong, painful contractions that are at least every 5 minutes, lasting about a minute, for at least 1 hour).

 • If your water breaks